cyberbotics/benchmark-record-action/README.md

 ### Mandatory inputs

 - INPUT_INDIVIDUAL_EVALUATION: the competitor's line from `competitors.txt`.
-Each line in `competitors.txt` file has the following format: `id*:controller_repository_path*:performance:performance string:date` where * fields are mandatory
+Each line in `competitors.txt` file has the following format: `id*:repository*:performance:performance string:date` where * fields are mandatory
 - INPUT_REPO_TOKEN: token used to fetch the competitor repository, typically REPO_TOKEN.
 A more privileged token than GITHUB_TOKEN is needed to fetch controllers from private repositories.

 ### Optional input